Best Russian Movies to Learn Russian

 The film is based on a science fiction novel written in 1961.

-The dialogue used in this film isn’t that fast.
-However, some words are highly tricky, which makes them suitable for intermediate and advanced learners only.
+The dialogue in this film isn’t that fast.
+However, some words are highly tricky, making them suitable for intermediate and advanced learners only.

 Beginners will find the lexicon and thesaurus slightly hard to understand.